GENI-NSF/geni-tools/src/sfa/README.txt

 Modifications
 =============

-1. util/sfalogging.py was modified so that it does not use the root logger.
-Instead, it uses a logger named 'sfa'.

-   Old:

-     logger=logging.getLogger()

-   New:

-     logger=logging.getLogger('sfa')

-2. All Python source files were modified to include the following Princeton copyright notice:
+1. All Python source files were modified to include the following Princeton copyright notice:

 #----------------------------------------------------------------------